davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 2B) The Great Vestibule

 The ceiling of this large chamber is barely 10 feet high.
-The west wall features a mural that depicts a nightmarishly alien city that, strangely, appears devoid of inhabitants.
 The north and south walls are covered by massive curtains of black silk woven in an intricate, but irregular, texture.
 The posts between the portals on the east wall are carved in the shape of plants, or perhaps creatures, with winding tendrils that end in saw-toothed leaflets and bulbous pods, obscenely dehiscent.

 ##### 2C) The Assembly Chamber